gotaheads/govhack/README.md

 We've used the population of indigenous Australians data from <a href="http://www.abs.gov.au/">Australian Bureau of Statistics</a> to draw the circles and change the colours and size by the numbers.

-## How to run
+## How to build/run the project
-You can either download dist.zip and install on a web server or clone and run the following:
+You can either download dist.zip and install on a web server or clone and run the following, install <a href="http://nodejs.org/">nodejs</a> first:

 ```
 $ npm install
-$ grunt
+$ grunt server
 ```

 ## Tools used